 We hope you can find the answer to your questions below.

 Of course, we welcome you to send us a message if you cannot or if you simply wish to know more!

 An application to adopt is found on our webpage.
 Once it’s completed and submitted, one of our volunteers will process it.
 If there are current pets in the home, we contact the veterinarian to be certain that the pets are up to date on vaccinations and are receiving appropriate medical care.
 We contact personal references, and finally, if all is good thus far, one of our volunteers will visit you in your home.
 If there are any questions during processing, we will contact you.
 Finally, you will be notified whether your application is approved or denied.
 If your application is approved, an adoption time and place will be scheduled.

 What is the status of the application that I’ve submitted?

-Our goal is to place dogs in forever homes as soon as possible so we do our best to process applications in a timely manner.
-However, we take all the time needed to be absolutely certain that the home is the best possible situation for the dog in question.
-We check references carefully, consult with the dog’s foster home, and visit you in your own home.
+Our goal is to place pets in forever homes as soon as possible so we do our best to process applications in a timely manner.
+However, we take all the time needed to be absolutely certain that the home is the best possible situation for the pet in question.
+We check references carefully, consult with the pet’s foster home, and visit you in your own home.
 This process can take 7-10 days, but our goal is to do it more quickly.
 You can help by contacting the people that you’ve provided as references and request that they respond as soon as possible to any voicemail or e-mail messages left by our volunteer.

 Is the adoption amount negotiable and what is its purpose?